-- The evidence relevant to proving how your right of way motorcycle accident happened, and who should bear the blame for it, can get increasingly difficult to obtain the longer you wait to talk to a lawyer.
+- The evidence relevant to proving how your right of way motorcycle accident happened (and who should bear the blame) can get increasingly difficult to obtain the longer you wait to talk to a lawyer.
 The best time to investigate an accident is immediately after it happens.
 An experienced lawyer can get started on that investigation right away.

 - Having a lawyer on your side immediately shows insurance companies and lawyers for at-fault parties that you mean business.
-They will tend to take your claim seriously from the get-go if they know you have a lawyer who understands how to obtain top dollar for victims of right-of-way motorcycle accidents.
+They will take your claim seriously if they know you have a lawyer who understands how to obtain top dollar for victims of right of way motorcycle accidents.

 - You have enough on your plate as it is after getting hurt in a motorcycle wreck.
 You don’t need the added hassle of interacting with insurance companies or worrying about how you’ll pay your medical bills.
 Let an experienced lawyer handle those issues so you can focus your time and energy on healing and getting back to your life.

 To find out more about your rights after someone causes an accident by failing to yield the right of way to your motorcycle, contact an experienced motorcycle accident attorney today.
 A lawyer can review the situation and determine whether another driver who violated the rules of the road is responsible for your accident and losses.